garretfick/openplcproject.github.io/README.md

 1. Run `bundle exec jekyll serve`

 You can (and should) run simple some simple tests with `bundle exec rake test` to check for common problems.
+The continuous integration build includes additional checks.

 ## Deploy